Tudor Giurgică-Tiron

 /ˈtu.dor dʒi.urˈdʒi.kə tiˈron/

-I research what the fundamentals of computation look like in our particular physical universe.
-My interests include the complexity of quantum states and unitaries, algorithms in the presence of symmetry, pseudorandomness and cryptography, compilation on the unitary group, and connections to condensed matter and high-energy physics.
-As of 2024, I am finishing a PhD in Applied Physics at Stanford, where I am fortunate to be advised by Adam Bouland, after which I will join University of Maryland as a Hartree Fellow at QuICS.
+I am currently at OpenAI, on leave from my academic position as a Hartree Postdoctoral Fellow at University of Maryland/QuICS.
+My academic research aims to study the fundamentals of computation in our physical universe.
+My interests include the complexity of quantum states and unitaries, algorithmic applications of representation theory, pseudorandomness and cryptography, compilation on the unitary group, and connections to condensed matter physics.
+I obtained my PhD in Applied Physics at Stanford in 2024, where I was fortunate to be advised by Adam Bouland.
 Previously, I did my undergraduate degree in physics and math at Harvard.

 Recent Publications

 The state hidden subgroup problem and an efficient algorithm for locating unentanglement.
-With Adam Bouland and John Wright (2024). [in preparation].
+With Adam Bouland and John Wright (2024). [arXiv] Short plenary talk at QIP 2025.
+STOC 2025.

 Pseudorandomness from Subset States.
 With Adam Bouland (2023). [arXiv]